EY4180/Graphics-Animation-Project/report.md

 # A

 The variables `camRotSidewaysDeg` and `camRotUpAndOverDeg` are automatically set by program when moving the mouse while clicking.

-To incorperate these values into the cameras position, the display callback needed to be modified.
-Firstly, define `camRotSidewaysDeg` as the angle about the y-axis and `camRotUpAndOverDeg` to be the angle about the xz-plane.
-Then by using a sperical coordinate system it is possible to turn these angles into cartesian coordinates.
+By using a sperical coordinate system it is possible to turn these angles into cartesian coordinates.